ttocsneb/mbon/readme.md

 ### Dumping

-You can dump binary data using the [Dumper] struct.
+You can dump binary data using the [dumper::Dumper][Dumper] struct.
 You can write values directly or use serde's serialize to write more complex data.

 [Dumper]: https://docs.rs/mbon/latest/mbon/dumper/struct.Dumper.html